rmon-vfer/sass-cheatsheet/readme.md

 # SASS - (Syntactically Awesome StyleSheets)
-### `By @ramon_vilafer`
+### By _Ramón Vila_ <2021>
 ---
 Sass is a CSS pre-processor with syntax advancements.
-Style sheets in the advanced syntax are processed by the program, and turned into regular CSS style sheets.
-However, they do not extend the CSS standard itself.
+Style sheets in the advanced syntax are processed by the SASS transpiler, and turned into regular CSS style sheets.

-CSS variables are supported and can be utilized but not as well as pre-processor variables.
+CSS variables are supported and can be utilized but sass own variables are preferred.

 There are two syntaxes available for Sass.
 The first, known as SCSS (Sassy CSS) and used throughout this reference, is an extension of the syntax of CSS.
 This means that every valid CSS stylesheet is a valid SCSS file with the same meaning.
-This syntax is enhanced with the Sass features described below.
 Files using this syntax have the .scss extension.

 The second and older syntax, known as the indented syntax (or sometimes just “Sass”), provides a more concise way of writing CSS.
 It uses indentation rather than brackets to indicate nesting of selectors, and newlines rather than semicolons to separate >properties.
 Files using this syntax have the .sass extension.

-`.scss` files are _transpiled_ to `.css`, usually using node.js, but also with _really cool_ extensions in your editor (like _live scss compile_) for VSCode.
+`.scss` files are converted to `.css` using some transpiler (node.js/ Dart) either manually or using Webpack, but also with _cool_ extensions in your editor (like _live scss compile_) for VSCode.

 ## Standard CSS
-It may seem obvious, but you can use standard CSS.
+Obviously, you can use Standard CSS
 ```scss
 header{
     background: lightblue;